 Prior to and during application, she also gives tips on what not to do when applying make-up on the eyes.
 She also encourages us to display an excited or surprised expression, to make our eyes look better.
 Although I doubt that we can do that all the time, I think it’s an important tip to remember when taking photos. 😀

-In the video, she really focusses on the eyes and asks viewers not to mind her lipstick, face or hair.
+In the video, she really focuses on the eyes and asks viewers not to mind her lipstick, face or hair.
 She slowly explains each step and states her tools specifically.

-The video was published in April 2013, and she pointed out at the beginning that she was not a make-up artist, nor an expert.
+This is a newer video.
+The previous video was published in April 2013, and she pointed out at the beginning that she was not a make-up artist, nor an expert.
 Well, in my opinion, she was as good as any professional and since then has become quite a sensation.
 She looks fabulous, too!

-So, if you’re looking for eye make-up tips, or looking to improve your make-up skills or you’d like to uplift your eyes albeit temporarily, then do watch the video.
+So, if you’re looking for eye make-up tips, or looking to improve your make-up skills or you’d like to uplift your eyes albeit temporarily, then do watch the videos.